Nemooochka/kottans-frontend-1/README.md

   8. `git diff` - shows changes in a local files before commiting.
   9. For making undo **after** last incorrect commit make `git commit --amend`.
   10. `git reset` is good for local repo - erase commit/ `git revert` is nice for remote repo - make a copy of commit with opposite state.
+  #### What's surprised?
+  1. Definitely amount of different approaches to move commits between branches.
+  #### What's intend to use in the future?
+  1. All mentioned commands ;)
 - [ ] Linux CLI and Networking
 - [ ] VCS (hello gitty), GitHub and Collaboration
 ## Front-End Basics